2024 Lebanon war: Deaths and injuries

 The IDF announced the death of nine soldiers during combat in southern Lebanon.
 It also said that since the start of the invasion, 50 Hezbollah militants have been killed, with thirty of them being killed in a single battle with the Egoz unit.
 Moreover, thirty Israeli soldiers were wounded, including seven seriously which were evacuated by Unit 669.

 Hezbollah claimed to have destroyed three Israeli Merkava tanks with guided missiles as they approached Maroun al-Ras.

 Damascus drone strike

 Syrian state media reported that at least three civilians were killed and three injured in an Israeli drone strike in Damascus.
 The strike killed the brother of the commander of Hezbollah's Unit 4400, who was also killed the day prior.

 Hezbollah claimed to have killed or injured all members of an Israeli infantry unit sheltering in a home outside Kafr Kila by detonating an explosive device in the house and targeting it using bullets and rocket-propelled grenades.
 Hezbollah said that it targeted Israeli soldiers in Ya'ara with rockets.

 Beirut health facility strike

-An Israeli airstrike on a Hezbollah-affiliated health facility a kilometre away from the Lebanese Parliament in central Beirut killed nine people, including seven paramedics, and injured 14 other people.
+An Israeli airstrike on a Hezbollah-affiliated health facility a kilometer away from the Lebanese Parliament in central Beirut killed nine people, including seven paramedics, and injured 14 other people.